It is not enough to journey our way through life with just a sound mind – the key is to use it effectively and competently.

 Aristotle once said, “It is the mark of an educated mind to be able to entertain a thought without accepting it.”

-Thinking critically involves us forming well-reasoned conclusions that are fair, objective, perceptive, non-emotional and well-thought-out.
+Critical thinking involves forming well-reasoned conclusions that are fair, objective, perceptive, non-emotional and well-thought-out.

 Utilising our minds to their full potential and becoming more accountable to ourselves means denying other people the chance to do our thinking for us and make our day-to-day choices.
 Throughout this process, we can learn to develop our minds healthily and gain a better appreciation of our intuition and senses.